metablaster/WindowsFirewallRuleset/docs/SecurityAndPrivacy.md

   you'll be revealed in all places where you use same username or avatar and then people who are in fact not stalkers may become one, most likely someone who knows you in real life.

 - Third privacy mistake is using your real name or family name or a portion of it in username or your real picture for avatar.\
-  Someone from your real life could easily connect the dots between your username and your behavior and then the risk is same as with reuse of avatars and usernames mentioned before.
+  Someone from your real life could easily connect the dots between your username and your online behavior and then the risk is same as with reuse of avatars and usernames mentioned before.

   Stalking isn't the only issue though, it's about your feelings or having a sense of privacy, a potential stalker might share information about you elsewhere and that's one bad feeling to be